-The subject meeting of 26 November, 2021 was postponed due to un-avoidable circumstances.
+The meeting was postponed due to un-avoidable circumstances.
 However, an informal discussion of all stakeholders including Director PMU, DG ONFWM, DG S&W Conservation, Director Agricultural Engineering, and Representative from NESPAK, AGES, G3 Engineering Consultants and FPMU-Water Wing NFS&R was held.
 It was mutually, agreed that precise field data on water and agricultural aspects must be collected and shared with concerned stakeholders.